-Budgeted cost: £11,380
+Budgeted cost: £19,426

 Activity Evidence that supports this approach Challenge number(s) addressed Early identification of speech and language gaps and difficulties using Language Link will support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
-There is a strong evidence base that suggests oral language interventions, are inexpensive to implement with high impacts on reading: Oral language interventions/ Toolkit Strand/ Education Endowment Foundation/ EEF 1 Language Link £250 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils and purchase of additional reading materials Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics/Toolkit Strand/ Education Endowment Foundation /EEF 2 Costs of programme: £3254 Cost of additional reading scheme books: £3000 Teachers and TA's continue to develop phonics teaching through the Little Wandle scheme training.
+There is a strong evidence base that suggests oral language interventions, are inexpensive to implement with high impacts on reading: Oral language interventions/ Toolkit Strand/ Education Endowment Foundation/ EEF 1 Language Link £250 Purchase of further resources to support the DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils and purchase of additional reading materials Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics/Toolkit Strand/ Education Endowment Foundation /EEF Costs of Keep up Programme: £1,000 Cost of another set of reading scheme books: £2,000 Additional TA support recruited for to enable interventions and the teaching of reading as prescribed through the Little Wandle scheme.
 There is extensive evidence that teaching phonics using a systematic and synthetic approach is the most effective, particularly for children from disadvantaged backgrounds.
 Little Wandle is a DfE validated systematic and synthetic phonics scheme.
-Phonics/Toolkit Strand/EEF 2 Teachers and TA's trained for interventions to support listening and communication skills.
+Phonics/Toolkit Strand/EEF 2,5 £10,500 Teachers and TA's trained for interventions to support listening and communication skills, as well as precisely focused, impactful interventions.
 Oral language and interventions can have a positive impact on pupil progress and support learning skills across the curriculum.
-1 Training from WCF Speech and Language £500 EEF Oral language interventions.
-Improve the quality of social and emotional through adopting the Thrive approach across school.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g. improved academic performance, attitudes, behaviour and relationships with peers: 4 Costs of online programme, ongoing training and delivery: £1500 + 2876 += £4376

-Thrive approaches will be embedded into routine educational practices and supported by professional development and training for staff EEF_Social_and_Emotional_Learning. pdf(educationendowment foundation.org.uk) -- -- --
+EEF Oral language interventions.
+1,5 Training from Speech and Language - Listening Skills £500 Training from Chadsgrove - Precision Teaching £500 Improve the quality of social and emotional development through There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and 4 adopting the Thrive approach across school. in later life (e.g. improved academic performance, attitudes, behaviour and relationships with peers: Costs of online programme, ongoing training and delivery: Thrive approaches will be embedded into routine educational practices and supported by professional development and training for staff EEF_Social_and_Emotional_Learning. pdf(educationendowment foundation.org.uk) £1,800 + £2,876 += £4,676